 Who and when to call for help

-In an emergency phone 000 for an ambulance – if a victim has collapsed, stopped breathing, is having a fit or having an anaphylactic reaction.
+In an emergency call 000 (Triple Zero) for an ambulance – if a person has collapsed, is having a seizure or fit, or has stopped breathing.

-For first aid advice phone the Poisons Information Centre on 13 11 26.
+If you think someone has been poisoned, call the Poisons Information Centre immediately for advice on 13 11 26.

 Don’t induce vomiting or give the victim anything to drink (for example Syrup of Ipecac) unless advised by the Poisons Information Centre or other medical professional.